 The Sustainable City Year Program (SCYP) links the students of the University of Oregon with an Oregon city, county, special district, or partnership of governments for an entire academic year.

 Each year, a partner city receives assistance with their sustainability goals through the work of student classes across the University.
 In a typical year, 400+ students from 10-12 disciplines across 20-30 classes might work on 15-20 partner-directed projects, devoting 40,000+ hours of work to helping a local entity transition to a more sustainable future.

-Now in its fifth year, SCYP is enabling cities to reach their sustainability goals in an affordable manner while transforming higher education into an arena where students can learn through real-life problem solving.
+Now in its sixth year, SCYP is enabling cities to reach their sustainability goals in an affordable manner while transforming higher education into an arena where students can learn through real-life problem solving.

 See examples of past student projects in the SCYP Project Portfolio.

 How to Become the next Sustainable City Year partner